Discussing Wages at Work

 The NLRA’s worker protections extend to social media as well.
 For example, a worker was terminated for “disloyalty” after posting about her working conditions on Facebook.
 After filing a complaint with the National Labor Relations Board (NLRB aka “the Board”), an administrative law judge found that the employer violated the NLRA by imposing” “overly broad” employee handbook rules on the terminated employee and her coworkers.
 This practice was held to violate the NLRA because it could have a chilling effect on workers talking about their working conditions.
 Tinley Park Hotel and Convention Center, LLC and Audelia Santiago.

-Curt Masker is a Nashville-based labor lawyer who represents Tennessee workers who have been wrongfully terminated after engaging in protected activities.Who is Covered by the NLRA?
+Our team of Nashville-based workplace attorneys represent Tennessee workers who have been wrongfully terminated after discussing their pay at work.Who Is Covered by the NLRA?

 The NLRA does not apply to all workers.
 Specifically, the law does not apply to: